Dynamics of Pseudoentanglement: Spreading of Pseudoentanglement

 The analysis above could be straightforwardly adapted to higher-dimensional qubit arrays.
 For example one can choose a gate set $\mathcal{G} = \{u_{i,\hat{v},\hat{w},a,b}\}$, with $i\in[N]$ a site, $\hat{v},\hat{w}$ two different directions on the lattice, and $a,b \in \{0,1\}$ control bits, where the gate $u$ flips qubit $i$ iff its neighbors $i+\hat{v}$, $i+\hat{w}$ are in states $a,b$ respectively. $\mathcal{G}$ contaits $4\binom{2d}{2} N$ gates, with $d$ the spatial dimension.
 In $d=1$ one recovers the gate set used earlier (in that case the choice of directions $\hat{v}=+\hat{x}$, $\hat{w}=-\hat{x}$ is unique).

 For constant $d$, all the results of this section proceed unchanged, except for the locality bound, Eq.~\eqref{eq:tmix_locality_lowerbound}; there, we must replace Eq.~\eqref{eq:tmix_locality_lowerbound} with $t_{\rm mix}^{(m)} \geq \Omega(N^{1+1/d})$, with $d$ the spatial dimension.
-This still meets the requirement for a cut-off, Eq.~\eqref{eq:local_divergentratio}, but is not enough to pin down the scaling of pseudothermalization time at constant $m$: we have instead $\Omega(N^{1+1/d}) \leq t_{\rm mix}^{(m)} \leq O(N^2)$.
+This still meets the requirement for a cut-off, Eq.~\eqref{eq:local_divergentratio}, but is not enough to pin down the scaling of indistinguishability time at constant $m$: we have instead $\Omega(N^{1+1/d}) \leq t_{\rm mix}^{(m)} \leq O(N^2)$.

-Qualitatively, this opens the question of whether, in dimension $d\geq 2$, the `pseudothermalization front' picture still holds; i.e., if the state behind the light cone equilibrates quickly (which would give $t_{\rm mix}^{(m)} \sim N^{1+1/d}$), or whether it equilibrates more slowly, in such a way that even after the light cone has swept through the whole system it is still possible to distinguish the states from Haar-random ones with a constant number of copies $m$.
+Qualitatively, this opens the question of whether, in dimension $d\geq 2$, the `pseudoentanglement front' picture still holds; i.e., if the state behind the light cone equilibrates quickly (which would give $t_{\rm mix}^{(m)} \sim N^{1+1/d}$), or whether it equilibrates more slowly, in such a way that even after the light cone has swept through the whole system it is still possible to distinguish the states from Haar-random ones with a constant number of copies $m$.
+We leave this question for future work.